On the Total Curvature and Betti Numbers of Complex Projective Manifolds: Introduction

-In Section \ref{bettis}, we will prove Part A of Theorem \ref{cpcl}.
-This result follows from several other inequalities between the total curvature and Betti numbers of complex projective manifolds, which are generally stronger than Theorem \ref{cpcl}.A - we will state and prove these results in Propositions \ref{basicestimate} and \ref{detailedestimate}. \\
+In Sections \ref{bettis} and \ref{minimizers}, we prove the main results in this paper: In Section \ref{bettis}, we will prove Part A of Theorem \ref{cpcl}.
+This result follows from several other inequalities between the total curvature and Betti numbers of complex projective manifolds, which are generally stronger than Theorem \ref{cpcl}.A - we will state and prove these results in Propositions \ref{basicestimate} and \ref{detailedestimate}.
+In Section \ref{minimizers}, we prove Part B of Theorem \ref{cpcl} and discuss its relationship to several other results in the geometry of complex projective manifolds. \\